Mounting a USB drive can become a real headache and maybe a waste of time, especially if you are new on Raspberry Pi and Linux commands.

 Automatically mount the USB drive

-You already know how to mount manually your drive each time you plug it, or boot your Raspberry Pi.
+You already know how to manually mount your drive each time you plug it in, or boot your Raspberry Pi.

-But if you use it a lot, or even let the drive plugged all the time, this is not the best way to do this.
+But if you use it a lot, or even leave the drive plugged all the time, it’s not the best way to do it.

 You can configure your Raspberry Pi to auto-mount it on boot.